 Figure 11.
-Experimental FSLG decoupled proton spectra of natural-abundance L-histidine recorded at a proton resonance frequency of 500 MHz using a 1.9 mm Bruker MAS probe.
-All spectra were recorded using a 2 ms I-BURP-2 pulse with a modulation frequency of 100 kHz (corresponding to the nominal rf-field amplitude as determined using a nutation spectrum) for the B_1 -selection (Aebischer et al., 2020).
-The effective rf-field strength along the magic angle during the FSLG decoupling was set to 125 (a and b), 185.2 (a) and 250 kHz (b) at MAS frequencies of 14 and 28 kHz.
-No significant improvements are observed for stronger B_1 -fields and higher spinning frequencies, indicating that the residual linewidth is not decoupling limited.
+Experimental FSLG decoupled proton spectra of natural-abundance L-histidine recorded at a proton resonance frequency of 500 MHz, using a 1.9 mm Bruker MAS probe.
+All spectra were recorded using a 2 ms I-BURP-2 pulse with a modulation frequency of 100 kHz (corresponding to the nominal rf field amplitude as determined using a nutation spectrum) for the $B_1$ selection (Aebischer et al., 2020).
+The effective rf field strength along the magic angle during the FSLG decoupling was set to 125 (a, b), 185.2 (a), and 250 kHz (b) at MAS frequencies of 14 and 28 kHz.
+The arrows indicate the positions of the carrier frequency.
+No significant improvements are observed for stronger $B_1$ fields and higher spinning frequencies, indicating that the residual linewidth is not decoupling limited.